 Later on, his works become more vibrant, using almost only primary colors and sometimes even made with collages.
 ‘The Egyptian Curtain’ is one example and I really like how the black is used and how much we see of it.
 Black is a kind of color we don’t see a lot in paintings, especially not in such great quantities.
 This exploration of color and breaking the boundaries is something that marks the modern period of art and is worth to explore!

 Still Life Drawing Ideas For Beginners

-As you can see, still life drawings can be very complex, but the opposite is actually true!
-If you’re interested in trying your hand at this kind of paintings, start small.
+As you can see, still life drawings can be very complex, but the opposite is also true!
+If you’re interested in trying your hand at this kind of painting, start small.
 No need to grab a whole lot of objects and set up a complicated scene.
 Here are some Still Life drawing ideas for beginners:

 - Crumpled Paper: everyone has some paper at home.
 You don’t even need to waste new paper.
 Just grab old leaflets or paper that you already used and don’t need anymore.
 Crumpled one or two pieces of paper and set them in from of you.
 The shapes you’ll get from it will always be different.
 It will also create interesting textures and shades!

 - Bottles, Vases, and Jars: Preferable transparent.
 You can even add water to them later on, to draw and see how different it is to draw them.
 Drawing glass is very different from drawing paper, for example.
 The way the light hits and shines through the glass is very interesting and it’s a good way to practice lighting in a drawing.